marcuskwan/React-Insta-Clone/README.md

 ## Introduction

-- The purpose of this project is to continue building on your knowledge of React that you have gained thus far.
+x- The purpose of this project is to continue building on your knowledge of React that you have gained thus far.

-  - Here, you'll be implementing a lot of the same concepts that you have been in previous projects, in a very similar fashion.
-  - The main difference this time around is that you'll be using the `create-react-app (CRA)` utility to generate your React project for you.
-  - Don't worry about all of the extra files that you may not understand which will be present inside your React application that you will build with CRA.
-  - The overall structure of the project remains exactly the same as what you worked with in Todo-React.
+  x- Here, you'll be implementing a lot of the same concepts that you have been in previous projects, in a very similar fashion. x- The main difference this time around is that you'll be using the `create-react-app (CRA)` utility to generate your React project for you. x- Don't worry about all of the extra files that you may not understand which will be present inside your React application that you will build with CRA. x- The overall structure of the project remains exactly the same as what you worked with in Todo-React.

-- This project will be worked on throughout the entire week.
+x- This project will be worked on throughout the entire week.

-  - Each day as you learn new things, you will use that knowledge to build and enhance this project a little more.
-  - You will use the same repo throughout the whole week, adding more code, and changing things here and there as you learn new principles and techniques.
-  - It will be important to communicate any problems you're having to your Project Manager so that we can make sure to get you un-stuck along the way as soon as possible.
-  - The goal is to finish each day's objectives, and have a working project to start with on the next day.
-  - If you don't get the daily objectives, don't panic, some days will be easier for you than others and some days will be harder.
-  - The hope is that by the end of the week, you'll have seen a react application come to life, and you'll start to see how react works at a higher level.
+  x- Each day as you learn new things, you will use that knowledge to build and enhance this project a little more. x- You will use the same repo throughout the whole week, adding more code, and changing things here and there as you learn new principles and techniques. x- It will be important to communicate any problems you're having to your Project Manager so that we can make sure to get you un-stuck along the way as soon as possible. x- The goal is to finish each day's objectives, and have a working project to start with on the next day. x- If you don't get the daily objectives, don't panic, some days will be easier for you than others and some days will be harder. x- The hope is that by the end of the week, you'll have seen a react application come to life, and you'll start to see how react works at a higher level.

-- For this project, you'll be building a simple Instagram clone using React.
-- There is a file provided called `dummy-data.js` that contains some mock data.
-Each object in the mock data represents a faux Instagram post.
-- Your React application will receive faux post data and render each as a separate Instagram post.
+x- For this project, you'll be building a simple Instagram clone using React. x- There is a file provided called `dummy-data.js` that contains some mock data.
+Each object in the mock data represents a faux Instagram post. x- Your React application will receive faux post data and render each as a separate Instagram post.

 ## Day I